 With life expectancy increasing there is also an increase in the number of older people with a chronic disease.
 This is also increasing pressure on hospitals with chronic disease accounting for 40% of hospital admissions and 75% of bed stays.
 With preference by both people and Government for people to remain in their own homes and communities for as long as possible, there is now a need for better investment in primary and community care services, so that current and future demands can be met.
 That step-down care from hospital can be provided for in the home and community.

-Irish Rural Link calls for increase in investment and continued roll out of Primary Care Services in communities.
+Irish Rural Link calls for increase in investment and continued roll out of Primary Care Services in communities and deliver on the 14 new primary care centres outlined in Sláintecare Action Plan 2019.

 Community Development Officers